brootware/staging.github.io/_posts/2022-02-15-fixing-virtualbox-lag-on-macos-monterey.md

 ---
 ## Introduction

 If you are using Mac and running Linux virtual machines on virtual box, you might have experienced slowness and lags compared to using VMWare Fusion.
-This blog is a quick fix to this issue.
+This blog is a quick fix to this problem.

 ## Why it happens

-There are no official statements from virtual box addressing the issue.
+There are no official statements from virtual box addressing the problem directly.
 Only bits and pieces of information around the community forums and blogs provide a clue and [lack of support for retina 4k display](https://forums.virtualbox.org/viewtopic.php?f=8&t=90446).

 ## How to resolve